tomhuhges/notes/code/node-js/README.md

 node.js is also written in c++. it is a "runtime environment"\* that uses v8 to process javascript and also adds some features. so the extra javascript that's possible with node is possible because it converts it to c++ code.

-\* a runtime environment is the system that executes code live, with the help of a compiler (like v8). an operating system is a kind of runtime environment.
+\* a runtime environment is the system that executes code live, with the help of a compiler (like v8). an operating system, a server, a browser, a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) and a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) are all kinds of runtime environment.

 ----